Frequently Asked Questions

 Please see the list of REQUIRED DOCUMENTS FOR APPLICATION included in the Application Form.

-If a SIMG is assessed by RANZCO and is required further ophthalmic training or experience, does RANZCO provide that training or experience?
+If an SIMG is assessed by RANZCO and is required further ophthalmic training or experience, does RANZCO provide that training or experience?

-No. If an applicant is required further ophthalmic training or experience as a result of the specialist recognition assessment, they need to arrange such training themselves.
+No. If an applicant is required to undertake further ophthalmic training or experience as a result of the specialist recognition assessment, they need to arrange such training themselves.

 Can an SIMG apply to the RANZCO Vocational Training Program (VTP)?

 Does RANZCO organise short-term training fellowships for International Medical Graduates?

 No. The IMG must contact a suitable training institution directly.